 Colorful cityscape of Menton, featuring historic buildings and a waterfront promenade by the sea.

-Menton’s colorful hillside houses and the majestic Basilica of Saint-Michel create a stunning contrast against the blue waters of the Mediterranean.
+Menton’s colorful hillside houses and the majestic Basilica of Saint-Michel-Archange create a stunning contrast against the blue waters of the Mediterranean.

 A narrow, cobbled path between tall yellow buildings with shutters and plants.
 A lantern hangs on the wall.